pawnhearts/test_tasks/instructions.md

 Since it's just a test task I didn't bother with different configurations for prod/stagin/dev/etc. Only simple dev config is present. settings.py doesn't even read env variables.

 pre-commit, linters, etc are not configured too.
-Configure it in your editor according to your prefereces :3
+Configure it yourself in your editor according to your preferences :3